 Referee Games.
-Participants will then be assigned to referee youth games (U11 – U15) at The Santa Fe Downs on Saturday mornings.
+Participants will then be assigned to referee youth games (U9/10 – U15) at The Santa Fe Downs on Saturday mornings.
 These games will be observed and feedback provided by senior referees.
 Participants will be expected to referee games for at least 4 weeks to graduate from the program and be eligible to officiate as referee or AR’s on SF Adult League games in the summer.

 WHAT DOES THIS PROGRAM COST?

 That is the best part.
 You don’t pay us…WE PAY YOU!
 Provided you complete the full program, and we feel that you have the ability to be a good soccer referee, we will pay you to referee both youth and adult games.
 For the youth games, we pay $20 a game.
 Once you graduate to the Adult League this goes up to $45 to center referee and $35 for an AR.
-What could be better than to earn money, staying fit (you’ll run between 2 and 3 miles in the game) and being involved in the game that you love?
+What could be better than earning money, staying fit (you’ll run between 2 and 3 miles in the game), and being involved in the game that you love?

 To register for the Certification Program on there is a $100 fee.
 But this goes to the NM Soccer Referee Association to cover their costs of certification.
 Once you graduate from this program and referee 10 SF Adult League games – your initial certification fee will be refunded to you by SF Adult Soccer League.